 Building data governance from the bottom up is difficult.
 It requires input from stakeholders throughout the organization.
 But too often, data governance arises as a siloed, overly-complex framework, one that leaves employees feeling disconnected.
 They don't understand how data governance supports business goals or impacts their everyday work.
-At the same time, they're asked to attend governance meetings, to align processes, to define terms, to provide insight into data usage.
+At the same time, they're asked to attend governance meetings, align processes, define terms, to provide insight into data usage.
 Governance strategy becomes bogged down in minutiae.
 It loses focus.

-With no tangible improvement in insight, operations, or risk posture and no clear return on investment - corporate leadership loses enthusiasm.
-They may even consider defunding governance efforts, losing out on their benefits altogether.
+Corporate leadership loses enthusiasm with no tangible improvement in insight, operations, or risk posture - and no clear return on investment.
+They may even consider defunding governance efforts, losing their benefits altogether.

 There's a better way.
-Start your governance program with a business-first approach that engages employees, quickly delivers some high-value, low-effort wins, and establishes a foundation for growth.
+Start your governance program with a business-first approach that engages employees, quickly delivers high-value, low-effort wins, and establishes a foundation for growth.